One-stop Event Planning for IUPUI

 The pre-submission checklist is intended to provide you with many of the campus policies and procedures for holding an event on campus.
 Please read through this information before submitting an event.
 IUPUI is an incredible place for you to hold your event.
-Whether you are a part of IUPUI, or a community partner, we have the resources to help you hold a conference, a meeting, or a run/walk fundraiser.
-This site serves as a "how to" to give you the answers you need about having an event on our campus.
-On it you will find information about holding events on campus, a list of spaces available for events and an events application form.
+Whether you are a part of IUPUI, or you are a community partner, we have the resources to help you hold a conference, a meeting or a run/walk fundraiser.
+This site serves as a how-to guide to give you the answers you need about having an event on our campus.
+Here you will find information about holding events on campus, a list of spaces available for events and an events application form.
 If you are interested in holding an event on campus, you should review the information on the checklist and identify a location for your event.
 Once you have confirmed that a location is available, you must complete the event application form.

 Should you have any further questions, contact information is provided for each topic.

 IUPUI Food Service is the exclusive food service provider for IUPUI and as such, must be contracted for any catering on the IUPUI Campus.
 Please contact the FourCourse Catering Director of Catering at 317-274-7566 or email@example.com to make arrangements.
 IUPUI Food Service is a division of Compass Group, the largest food service company in the world.
 Other local divisions of Compass include Canteen Vending, Wolfgang Puck Catering at IMA and Levi Restaurants at Conseco Fieldhouse.

 Under some circumstances outside vendors will be allowed on campus.
 In this case, all food vendors must have their respective permits from the Board of Health before they will be allowed to sell food on the IUPUI campus.

 Individuals planning events on the IUPUI campus must have clearance through the Office of the Chancellor directly to serve alcohol on campus.

 The dean of the school in which the event will be held should contact the chancellor with the following information: